|Consecutive years of rate books|

 The principal behind valuation records has always been to assess the financial value of land and buildings for the purpose of taxation.
 Each year any alteration in a property is recorded.
-Revisions documented include such things as the names of occupiers (most often tenants) and immediate lessors, i.e. the person to whom the rent was paid (most often landlord or middleman, sometimes owner), differences in the quality of the property, increases in acreage leased (for farm land), as well as any modification in overall assessed value.
+Revisions documented include such things as the names of occupiers, i.e. the tenant or the person who paid the rent and immediate lessors, i.e. the person to whom the rent was paid (most often the name of the landlord or middleman, sometimes owner), differences in the quality of the property, increases in acreage leased (for farm land), as well as any modification in overall assessed value.

 |The key for the Kilsallaghan, County Dublin, rate book revisions:|